Discover Biotech Webinar Pharma FDA & EMA ONCOLife Contact

 Revolutionary Wireless Bioelectronic Implant Detects Early Signs of Organ Rejection

-In a landmark development in medical technology, researchers at Northwestern University have developed the world's first internal bioelectronic implant.
-The wireless device offers continuous, real-time monitoring of transplanted organs and is capable of detecting warning signs of organ rejection up to three weeks earlier than current methods.
-This innovation has the potential to revolutionize post-operative care for millions of transplant patients worldwide.
+In a landmark advancement for medical technology, researchers at Northwestern University have developed the world’s first internal bioelectronic implant.
+This wireless device provides continuous, real-time monitoring of transplanted organs and can detect early warning signs of organ rejection up to three weeks earlier than existing methods.
+It holds the potential to revolutionize post-operative care for millions of transplant patients worldwide and has a transformative effect on the monitoring of various organ health indicators.

 The study, published in the journal 'Science', has demonstrated promising results in small animal models.
 In an exclusive interview with Health and Pharma, Professor Lorenzo Gallon, a transplant nephrologist at Northwestern Medicine, who led the clinical portion of the study, highlighted the significant potential this new device holds for transforming the lives of organ transplant patients.